 - Workforce Housing: have rent or income restricted units.
 Each resource may have further rent or income restrictions, generally between 30% MTSP and 60% MTSP.
-Workforce Housing project type generally target a number of different populations including, but not limited to, the following: - Single occupancy - o Families - Individual(s) experiencing homelessness or who are high priority homeless and/or people with disability(ies), this includes projects that are partially and primarily supportive housing (less than 100%) - Preservation: existing projects in need of rehabilitation.
+Workforce Housing project type generally target a number of different populations including, but not limited to, the following: - Single occupancy - o Families - Individual(s) experiencing homelessness or who are high priority homeless and/or people with disability(ies), this includes projects that are partially and primarily supportive housing - Preservation: existing projects in need of rehabilitation.
 These projects generally meet the requirements of the Preservation Selection criterion per the Self-Scoring Worksheet and meet a risk of loss, have existing project-based rental assistance, or have rent or income restricted units.
-The Preservation project type may also meet the definition to be a Workforce Housing, Supportive Housing or Senior Housing project type. - Supportive Housing: 100% of the units support High Priority Homeless (HPH) or other homeless households

-• Senior Housing: all units are intended to be age restricted to ages 55 years and older
+The Preservation project type may also meet the definition to be a Workforce Housing, Supportive Housing or Senior Housing project type. - Supportive Housing: 100% of the units support High Priority Homeless (HPH) and/or other homeless households. - Senior Housing: 100% of the units are age restricted, intended and operated for occupancy to ages 55 years and older.